squins/sass-java-tryout/README.md

 During this tryout I created some exercises to get familiar with basic Sass syntax.

 ## Why Sass and not just plain CSS?

-CSS has its limitations :
+Writing CSS needs a lot of copy paste which makes it hard to maintain CSS files, especially in large projects.

+Limitations of CSS include:

 * no support for variables
 * no inheritance
 * no composition.

-Writing CSS needs a lot of copy paste which makes it hard to maintain CSS files, especially in large projects.

-One way to take away this problems is to make use of a CSS preprocessor.
+One way to take away these problems is to make use of a CSS preprocessor.
 Most known preprocessors are [LESS](http://lesscss.org/) and [Sass](http://sass-lang.com/).

 I decided to go for Sass in my tryout.

 ## Why Sass?
-It seems that Sass [is getting most attention](http://www.google.nl/trends/explore#q=%2Fm%2F054k6n_%2C%20%2Fm%2F03qlp8&cmpt=q), so we decided to give it a try.
+It seems that Sass [is getting most attention](http://www.google.nl/trends/explore#q=%2Fm%2F054k6n_%2C%20%2Fm%2F03qlp8&cmpt=q), so I decided to give it a try.

 ## How are CSS, SCSS, Sass and Compass related to each other?
 CSS stand for Cascading Style Sheets.
 It is a way to define design for an HTML document.
 Browsers can work with CSS files.